prabhu43/cka-exam/artifacts/section-3/03-service.md

 ### Discovering services
 **Environment Variables**
-- When a Pod is run on a Node, the kubelet adds a set of environment variables for each active Service
+- When a Pod is run on a Node, the kubelet adds a set of environment variables for each active Service (within same namespace)
 - Add `{SVCNAME}_SERVICE_HOST` and `{SVCNAME}_SERVICE_PORT` variables; Service name is upper-cased and dashes are converted to underscores
 - must create the Service before the client Pods come into existence.
 Otherwise, those client Pods won't have their environment variables populated